ICI-Berlin, 24-26 September 2009

 Afteralmost seven centuries, Dante persists and even seems to haunt thepresent.
 Dante has been used, rewritten, and metamorphosed throughmanifold media and cultural productions; the image itself of Dante hasprovided many paradigms for being (or performing the role of) a poet,indiscriminately shifting from the civic to the love poet, from thelanguage experimenter to the engaged poet-philosopher, or from the bardof a 'sublime' Inferno to that of heavenly rarefaction.
 This conferencewill investigate what so many authors, artists and thinkers from suchdifferent artistic, political, geographical, and cultural backgroundshave found in Dante in the 20th and 21st centuries.
 Certainly, Dante'swork can provide multiple linguistic and narrative structures,characters and stories, thereby allowing a wide range of possibilitiesto be evoked and re-activated.
 However, after the somewhat a-critical,sometimes Kitsch tribute paid to Dante during the Romantic period –excesses against which the scholarly tradition of Dante studiesintentionally constituted itself – Dante's oeuvre has become a morechallenging and interrogative presence.
 It has become a floating,sometimes subterranean, certainly complex influence, and eachre-appropriation also inquires, somehow moving forward with a backwardsgaze, into its own Weltanschauung, including such crucial elements assubjectivity, language, politics, desire, and utopia.

 The hypothesis that this conference seeks to pursueis that the 20th and 21st centuries have found in Dante a field oftension, in which they can mirror, explore, and question the tensionsof their own realities.
-Situated itself on critical points of tension(sermo humilis/sublimis, lyric/epic, life/afterlife, human/pine,present/future…), Dante's aspiration towards totality remains adaunting presence in the age of fragmentation.
+Situated itself on critical points of tension(sermo humilis/sublimis, lyric/epic, life/afterlife, human/divine,present/future…), Dante's aspiration towards totality remains adaunting presence in the age of fragmentation.
 After the 'death of theAuthor', Dante's work seduces precisely as the site of a powerfulproduction of authorship: in its own critical engagement with biblicaland classical works, it gives birth to the author in a modern sense byappropriating their authority and charging it with a stronglysubjective dimension imbued with experience, memory, and desire.
 Theconference invites scholars and artists coming from differentdisciplines and cultures to explore what the 20th and 21st centurieshave looked for in Dante's works, and the ways in which they haveengaged with them through rewritings, dialogues, and transposition inorder to reflect upon their own tensions.

 Metamorphosing Dante is conceived within the frame of the Berlin Institute for Cultural Inquiry's core project Tension/Spannung,whose aim is to explore the manifold role of tension from apluridisciplinary approach through the interactions of artists andscholars from different backgrounds.
 This conference aims toinvestigate Dante's tensions with the same openness in inquiry,focusing on their adaptability to all possible metamorphoses undergoneby Dante in the 20th and 21st centuries.
 Possible topics include butare not limited to: